OllieJonas/Saltmarsh/README.md

 However, it isn't too complicated to host it yourself!

 ### Without Docker
-You can build the project using Maven (for example, running `mvn clean package` in the root directory).
+You can build the project using Maven (for example, running `mvn clean package` in the root directory), then run it using `java -jar <outputted-jar-name>.jar`.

 To enable support for scheduled event messages, recurring events and polls to persist when starting / stopping the bot, you need to [host a MySQL server](https://www.prisma.io/dataguide/mysql/setting-up-a-local-mysql-database).